Main Content

 Insta-Scammed

-Keep in mind that your travel could make your family back home susceptible to a scam.
+Be mindful that your travel could make your family back home susceptible to a scam.
 In what is commonly referred to as the grandparents scam, a con artist calls your family pretending to be you and asks for money.
-They make your family believe it’s an emergency and ask for the money to be sent through Western Union.
+They claim it’s an emergency and ask for the money to be sent through Western Union.
 Usually, the level of information that can make this type of scam possible is readily available online.

 Resources

 If you've been scammed while on a Harvard-related trip abroad, let us know so we can provide you with the proper support.
 While abroad, contact International SOS, our 24/7 global emergency response program, at +1-617-998-0000 or through the Assistance App.
-You can also contact International SOS after the fact.
+You can also contact International SOS to report the incident after you've returned.
 Learning about your experiences helps us educate future travelers.

 Before you travel, research your destination thoroughly.
 The following resources can help: